pyeventsourcing/eventsourcing/docs/topics/application.rst

 Alternatively, the ``uri`` value can be set as environment variable ``DB_URI``, and the ``cipher_key`` value can be set as environment variable ``CIPHER_KEY``.

-Instead of providing a URI, an already existing SQLAlchemy session can be passed in, using constructor argument ``session``.
-For example, a session object provided by a framework extension such as `Flask-SQLAlchemy <http://flask-sqlalchemy.pocoo.org/>`__ could be passed to the application object.

 Once constructed, the application object has an event store, provided by the library's :class:`~eventsourcing.infrastructure.eventstore.EventStore`